How do I become a client at Outreach East?

 - Clothing: Every 30 days.

-- Financial Assistance: (for utility shut-offs, evictions, etc.) minimum six months between financial assistance, depending on availability of funds and amounts.
+- Financial Assistance: (for utility shut-offs, evictions, etc.) minimum six months between financial assistance, depending on availability of funds, limits and amounts.

 - Household items